 Not happy with the trap he had set for me on June 23, 2013, when he asked me about McCarrick, only a few months later, in the audience he granted me on October 10, 2013, Pope Francis set a second one for me, this time concerning a second of his protégés, Cardinal Donald Wuerl.
 He asked me: “What is Cardinal Wuerl like, is he good or bad?”
 I replied, “Holy Father, I will not tell you if he is good or bad, but I will tell you two facts.”
 They are the ones I have already mentioned above, which concern Wuerl’s pastoral carelessness regarding the aberrant deviations at Georgetown University and the invitation by the Archdiocese of Washington to young aspirants to the priesthood to a meeting with McCarrick!
 Once again the Pope did not show any reaction.

 Viganò Calls for Pope Francis and Others to Step Down

 Viganò accuses the Pope of covering for McCarrick after the Pope learned about the alleged crimes committed by McCarrick.

-Whether an institution has notice that one of its priests or employees is committee sexually abuse acts is often an issue in civil liability cases.
+Whether an institution has noticed that one of its priests or employees is committing sexually abusive acts is often an issue in civil liability cases.